admittedlyconsulting/admittedlyconsulting.github.io/faqs/index.md

 <details>
     <summary><b> Do you offer help for preparing application supplements (i.e., additional profiles) for writing, music, or research? </b></summary>
     <p style="margin-left: 25px;"> We are experienced in various kinds of additional profiles.
-Daphne has submitted a writing portfolio, Ethan a music portfolio, and Elvin a research portfolio.
+Daphne has submitted a writing portfolio, Elvin a research portfolio, and Ethan both a music and research portfolio.
 We will help you construct and develop these profiles in a way that complements your application. </p><br>
 </details>

 <details>
     <summary><b> How do I go about conducting research as a high school student? </b></summary>
     <p style="margin-left: 25px;"> Conducting research with professors or industry researchers is becoming prominent among high-achieving students, especially those in the tri-state area.
 Research can signify a student’s exceptional motivation and ability outside of classes.
-Elvin and Ethan have experience conducting science research at IBM and UT Austin, and would be delighted to help you reach out to potential mentors.
+Elvin and Ethan have experience conducting science research at IBM and UT Austin, respectively, and would be delighted to help you reach out to potential mentors.
 We also keep a list of competitive research programs (including several hidden gems) with tips on how to get in. </p><br>
 </details>